NUTRITION – ADVICE AND SUPPLY

 We are what we eat.
 The animals “of today” now live longer and have healthier lives than their ancestors did.
 In the 1970’s the average age of a dog was 12 years and a cat was 14 years.
 Now the average age of a dog is 15 years and the average age of a cat is 17 years.

 The main reason for this increase in life expectancy involves better health awareness by the owner and better nutrition.

-As a profession we now recognise that animals have different nutritional requirements at different times of their life.
-We also recognise that different breeds need different nutrition, different life styles need different nutrition, and that neutered animals need different nutrition compared to non-neutered animals.
+As professionals, we now recognise that animals have different nutritional requirements at different times of their life.
+We also recognise that different breeds need different nutrition, different lifestyles need different nutrition, and neutered animals need different nutrition compared to non-neutered animals.

 So when we give advice to owners concerning the animal’s nutritional needs we have to take into account the breed, the age, the stage of development, what activity the animal does, whether is animal is desexed or not, the overall weight of the dog, the expectations of the owner, if the animal has any medical problems, the dentition of the animal, and any other factor that may influence whether the animal will accept the product and the amount of effort the owner is willing to put into supplying the food.

 We recommend and sell the complete Royal Canin product range for dogs and cats and we also develop diets that can be cooked at home for dogs and cats.
 But every animal is different and as the animal ages its needs also change, so we recommend at least once a year that the owner consults one of our animal health professionals to make sure they are feeding the optimum food for their animal at all times.